FC Metz: History

-After losing the first leg of their 1984–85 European Cup Winners' Cup tie 4–2 to Barcelona at Stade Saint-Symphorien, FC Metz were widely expected to be thrashed at Camp Nou.
+After losing the first leg of their 1984–85 European Cup Winners' Cup tie 4–2 to Barcelona at Stade Saint-Symphorien, Metz were widely expected to be thrashed at the Camp Nou.
 However, a hat-trick from Yugoslav striker Tony Kurbos gave Les Grenats a shock 4–1 win in the second leg to send the French side through 6–5 on aggregate.

 In 1998, the team competed in the qualifications to the UEFA Champions League, but lost in the third round to Finnish team HJK Helsinki.
-In 2006, FC Metz were relegated from Ligue 1, finishing at the bottom of the table, despite the regular presence of an extremely promising prospect, Miralem Pjanić, who would later be transferred to giants Lyon, for an astonishing fee of €7.5 million.
+In 2006, Metz were relegated from Ligue 1, finishing at the bottom of the table, despite the regular presence of an extremely promising prospect, Miralem Pjanić, who would later be transferred to giants Lyon, for an astonishing fee of €7.5 million.
 At the end of the 2011–12 season, Metz finished 18th in Ligue 2 and were relegated to the Championnat National, the third tier of French football after a 1–1 draw with Tours at home on 20 May 2012, in very tense circumstances.
 Metz spent only one season at this level, rebuilding a team with iconic former player Albert Cartier as coach, winning promotion to Ligue 2, and then immediately finishing first and winning promotion to Ligue 1.
-Unfortunately, the team was relegated again to Ligue 2, but won promotion the next season.
+The team was relegated again to Ligue 2, but won promotion the next season.
 This time, Metz managed to secure a 14th place finish, ensuring another season in Ligue 1.
 For the 2017–18 Ligue 1 season, Metz endured a horrid campaign, losing eleven out of their first twelve matches.
 The club recovered later in the season but finished bottom of the table and were relegated back to Ligue 2.

 On 26 April 2019, Metz were promoted back to Ligue 1 at the first time of asking by finishing first in Ligue 2.
 The promotion was confirmed with a 2–1 victory over Red Star.

 In the clubs first season back in the top flight, Metz finished 15th on the table followed by an improved 10th place finish the following season.
 In the 2021–22 Ligue 1 season, Metz finished 19th and were relegated back to Ligue 2.
+The club were promoted back to Ligue 1 as Ligue 2 runners-up for the 2022-23 season.

+On Pentecost Sunday, May 29, 2023, there was a dispute at a youth football tournament on the field of SV Viktoria Preußen e.V. in the Eckenheim district of Frankfurt am Main between young players from Metz and JFC Berlin, in which a 16-year-old Moroccan player from Metz killed a 15-year-old German player from JFC Berlin.